November 26, 2020

 You may begin shadowing with certain expectations and realize that you didn’t quite understand what was involved.
 You may think that you want to pursue one medical specialty but see something else that catches your eye instead.
 Shadowing presents a wonderful learning opportunity, so long as you approach it with professionalism and find a great mentoring doctor.

-Our programs have been designed specifically for students interested in becoming a doctor, physician assistant, nurse, or midwife.
+Our programs have been designed specifically for students interested in becoming doctors, physician assistants, nurses, or midwives.
 We consider applicants carefully, and select students who are passionate about learning, as well as responsible and mature enough to handle the opportunity.
 Just as we have handpicked our mentors because we know they will provide a comprehensive learning experience for you.

 While not all medical schools require shadowing, they still want to know their applicants understand what they’re getting into.
 Take notes on your experience to help you remember what you observed, and you may end up using some of those experiences in an application essay.
 As always, remember to check with the programs you’re interested in to see what their expectations are.